Meyer Business on the Frontlines Program

-Since 2008, BOTFL teams have worked on nearly thirty such projects in nearly twenty countries including: Bosnia, Lebanon, Kenya, Uganda, Egypt, Ethiopia, Rwanda, Sierra Leone, Ghana, Senegal, Lesotho, Nicaragua, Guatemala, Honduras, Cambodia, Mindanao in the Philippines, Indonesia, East Timor, and Sri Lanka.
+Since 2008, BOTFL teams have worked on more than 50 projects in nearly twenty countries including: Bosnia, Lebanon, Kenya, Uganda, Egypt, Ethiopia, Rwanda, Sierra Leone, Ghana, Senegal, Lesotho, Nicaragua, Guatemala, Honduras, Cambodia, Mindanao in the Philippines, Indonesia, East Timor, and Sri Lanka.
 By the estimates of one of our partners, thousands of young men now have livelihoods that would not have had opportunities had it not been for our work in the field.

 “These are real people.
 These are real problems.”
 Erin Wehe (MBA ’18) says the experience in navigating failures along the path to success has proven valuable in her banking career.
 Read more about Erin’s BOTFL experience in Palestine.